LaZar00/widescreenUI_mod/README.md

 This module is for the game Vampire: The Masquerade - Bloodlines.

-I decided to code this external module to avoid changing the original libraries that the Unofficial Patch or even the original game includes in the game.
+I decided to code this external module to avoid changing the original libraries that the Unofficial Patch includes.

 Author: L@Zar0\
 Date: 27/03/2025\